-A person whose vitamin B-12 levels are outside of the normal range will require treatment.
-Low levels of the vitamin can cause neurological symptoms, as well as fatigue, constipation, and weight loss.
-High B-12 levels may indicate liver disease, diabetes, or another condition.
+A person whose vitamin B12 levels are outside of the normal range will require treatment.
+High B12 levels may indicate liver disease, diabetes, or certain types of leukemia.
+Low levels of the vitamin may indicate a B12 deficiency or pernicious anemia.

 - difficulty maintaining balance